OUR FIRM IN THE NEWS:

 - Trump’s NLRB Appointments are Anti-Union.
 Mike Healey talks to Union Edge Radio about Trump’s recent picks for the federal labor board.
 Listen Here.

 - Immigration Law, Sanctuary Cities, and the Legal Fight Against Discrimination.
-Mike Healey and Jay Hornack discuss the shifting political and legal landscapes for immigrants with Union Edge Radio.
+Mike Healey discusses the shifting political and legal landscapes for immigrants with Union Edge Radio.
 Listen Here.